 Buck’s attorney, Seymour Amster, told CNN that Buck and the victim had been friends for over 25 years.
 He said he did not believe there would be charges filed in the case.
 “Yes, Ed does have individuals he associates with who have problems with drugs.
 He tries to talk them out of it.
 Sometimes they bring their problems into his apartment, and that’s where the problem is,” Amster said.

 Buck has contributed to a number of causes and races in California and beyond.

-In 2017, he gave $10,400 to the Getting Stuff Done PAC affiliated with Democratic Sen. Kyrsten Sinema of Arizona, $2,700 to Rep. Ted Lieu of California, and $1,000 each to Rep. Jimmy Gomez of California, Rep. Pete Aguilar of California, Rep. Raja Krishnamoorthi of Illinois, and former Sen. Joe Donnelly of Indiana.
+In addition to $2,700 to Lieu, in 2017, he gave $10,400 to the Getting Stuff Done PAC affiliated with Democratic Sen. Kyrsten Sinema of Arizona, and $1,000 each to Rep. Jimmy Gomez of California, Rep. Pete Aguilar of California, Krishnamoorthi and former Sen. Joe Donnelly of Indiana.

 He also previously gave $2,700 to Hillary Clinton in 2015, $5,000 to the House Majority PAC that supports Democrats in 2014, and $1,000 to Barack Obama in 2008, according to OpenSecrets.

 In 2010, Buck heckled California Republican gubernatorial candidate Meg Whitman at a political event, according to news reports from NJ.com at the time.
 New Jersey Gov. Chris Christie, who was campaigning for Whitman, then confronted Buck.